Ed's Food & Deli hosting job fair on Friday

 Job seekers in Palm Beach County will have another opportunity get back in the workforce on Friday.

-Ed's Food & Deli is partnering with CareerSource to host an in-person job fair in Palm Springs.
+Ed's Food & Deli is partnering with CareerSource Palm Beach County to host an in-person job fair in Palm Springs.

 A total of 20 part-time and full-time positions are available and they range from entry level to experienced.